bangslosan/healthkit-titanium-module/README.md

 Controls if the user gave all permissions.
 For write types this works fine, but for  read types Apple doesn't allow developers to query directly for permission (see documentation).
-However this method returns true if data is available for every read type (which indicates the user gave read permission)
+However this method returns true if data is available for every read type (which indicates the user gave read permission):

 	mod.controlPermssions(writeTypes, readTypes, function(res){
      	 if (res.success == 1){